Pink Peppercorn Macarons with Ruby Rose Ganache Recipe

-For ganache: Add ruby chocolate to a medium glass bowl.
+For ganache*: Add ruby chocolate to a medium glass bowl.
 In a small pot, heat heavy cream until just about to simmer.
 Pour hot cream over ruby chocolate to cover and let sit 3 to 4 min.
 Stir until mostly smooth and add butter and Rose Water.
 Stir until completely smooth.
-If pieces of unmelted chocolate remain, melt over a double boiler until smooth.
+If pieces of unmelted chocolate remain, melt over a hot water bath until smooth.
 Cool mixture to room temperature.
 Add ganache to pastry bag.

 To assemble: Pipe a generous layer of ganache onto bottoms of half the cookies and top with other half to make sandwiches.
 Roll sides in crumbled freeze-dried raspberries.

 Store in an airtight container in the refrigerator for 5 days or 3 months in the freezer.